vijithassar/lit/README.md

 # Usage #

 To compile literate source code, simply run the script.
-By default, it will compile any Markdown files it finds in the current directory.
+By default, it will process any Markdown files it finds in the current directory.

 ```bash
 # compile literate code files
 $ ./lit.sh
 ```

-Filenames must contain **two extensions** in order for the compiler to operate on them.
+Filenames must contain **two extensions** in order for the script to operate on them.
 The first should be the regular extension for the language you're compiling to (`.py`, `.js`, etc), and the second should be the Markdown `.md` extension.

-For example, these filenames would be compiled:
+For example, these filenames would be processed:

 - `myscript.js.md`
 - `some_program.py.md`

-These would not be compiled:
+These would not be processed:

 - `myscript.js`
 - `README.md`